Dropbox (DBX) Gains But Lags Market: What You Should Know

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-DBX is currently sporting a Zacks Rank of #2 (Buy).
+DBX is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note DBX's current valuation metrics, including its Forward P/E ratio of 20.88.
-This represents a discount compared to its industry's average Forward P/E of 32.57.
+In terms of valuation, DBX is currently trading at a Forward P/E ratio of 20.84.
+Its industry sports an average Forward P/E of 31.49, so we one might conclude that DBX is trading at a discount comparatively.

 We can also see that DBX currently has a PEG ratio of 0.51.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Services stocks are, on average, holding a PEG ratio of 1.84 based on yesterday's closing prices.
+DBX's industry had an average PEG ratio of 1.88 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report